lalithbv/Classification-of-Cell-Communication-in-genes-of-E.-coli/README.md

 ## Methodology
 - Handled missing data using imputation based on target class and used Local Outlier Factor to remove outliers.
 - Handled class imbalance by over-sampling using SMOTE and Standardized the data.
-- Created voting classifier consisting of Logistic Regression, RF, SVC, XGB and Gaussian NB Classifier using K-fold CV.
+- Created voting classifier consisting of Logistic Regression, Random Forest, Support Vector Classifier, XG Boost and Gaussian Naive Bayes Classifier using K-fold CV.

 ## Result
-Got an average CV F1 score of  0.978 and an average CV accuracy of 0.978.
+- Got an average CV F1 score of  0.978 and an average CV accuracy of 0.978.
-Received “Best Project Proposal" award.
+- Received “Best Project Proposal" award.